Ladislaus I Losonci

-Ladislaus (I) Losonci (Losonci (I.) László; died January–February 1392) was a Hungarian powerful baron, who served as Count of the Székelys from 1373 to 1376, and Voivode of Transylvania from 1376 to 1385 and from 1386 until his death.
+Ladislaus (I) Losonci (Losonci (I.) László; died January–February 1392) was a powerful Hungarian baron, who served as Count of the Székelys from 1373 to 1376, and Voivode of Transylvania from 1376 to 1385 and from 1386 until his death.
 He was a staunch supporter of Mary, Queen of Hungary after 1382.
 In contemporary records, he was often called Ladislaus the Elder to distinguish him from his namesake relative Ladislaus II Losonci.

 Early life

 Ladislaus was born into the Dezsőfi branch of the influential Losonci family as the son of Desiderius I, castellan of Kőszeg then Sebesvár (today Bologa in Poieni, Romania).
 He had three brothers, Denis, Michael and Nicholas, who also functioned as Count of the Székelys between 1382 and 1385.
 The Losonci family originated from the Tomaj clan of Pecheneg origin.
 Ladislaus' great-grandfather was the soldier, Palatine Denis Tomaj, who was killed in the Battle of Mohi in 1241.
 Ladislaus had a son from his marriage to an unidentified wife; John died childless between around 1399 and 1403.

 He first appeared in contemporary sources in 1347.
 King Louis I made him Count of the Székelys in 1373 (it is possible that he already bore the office since 1371, replacing Stephen Lackfi).
 In this capacity, according to a royal charter issued by Louis I in March 1373, Losonci committed "official misconduct" when prevented the Saxons of Kronstadt (present-day Brașov, Romania) to use their forests within the border of their privileged seat in Burzenland.
 He was one of the barons, who countersigned the alliance of treaty between Louis I of Hungary and Charles V of France in December 1374.
 Losonci held the dignity of count till 1376.